ImaneLamriou/TER/README.md

 Fact checking : Pagellapolitica
 The project talking about Fact Checking, and fake news.
 This code is going to extract informations(as title, claims,date...)

-Entity linking modules for Python:
+NLP (and Entity linking modules) for Python:

 - TagMe
 - Dexter
 - spaCy
 - NLTK
+- StanfordNLP